 Will you just reach a point where you know you’re finally ready?
 You’re done evolving and now it’s time to brand, like a caterpillar morphing into a majestic butterfly without even knowing it?

 Sorry, no. Much like puberty and your grandmother’s tuna casserole, this is not an exact science.
 It’s an ongoing process of figuring out who the hell you even are.

 However, my general rule after years of working with clients is this:

-Don’t invest a lot of money in branding in the first year or two of your new business.
+Don’t invest a lot of money in branding in the first year of your new business.

-The first two years in business can be a huge learning curve.
+Your first year in business can be a huge learning curve.

 Learning what you enjoy doing, who you enjoy working with, what you really really hate, and vice versa.